-About
+About Me

-My name is Kristin, I’m a former elementary school teacher in Canada, and a six-figure passive income earner.
+Welcome, and thank you for your interest in The Misfit Teacher!
+My name is Kristin, I’m a former elementary school teacher in Canada, and a full time passive income earner.

 In addition to The Misfit Teacher, I also run a popular family travel blog called Tiny Footsteps Travel, which brings in 150,000 pageviews a month.